openhab/org.openhab.binding.zwave/doc/fibaro/fgwreu111_0_0.md

 ### Parameter 154: Delay motor stop after reaching end switch

-time after which the motor will be stopped after contacts closed The parameter determines the time after which the motor will be stopped after end switch contacts are closed.
+time after which the motor will be stopped after contacts closed

-1-255 (0.1s - 25.5 seconds)
+<p&gtThe parameter determines the time after which the motor will be stopped after end switch contacts are closed.</p&gt <p&gt1-255 (0.1s - 25.5 seconds)</p&gt
 Values in the range 0 to 255 may be set.

 The manufacturer defined default value is ```10```.